Jonathan Grimes: Pre-draft

-Houston Texans
+Houston Texans (first stint)

-Grimes was not selected in the 2012 NFL Draft.
+Grimes was not selected in the 2012 NFL draft.
 However, he was considered a high-priority free agent and 10 NFL teams offered him a contract right after the draft.
 Grimes signed with the Houston Texans on April 29, 2012, as an undrafted free agent.

 In his preseason debut against the Carolina Panthers, Grimes scored a three-yard touchdown, Houston's lone touchdown of the game, and finished with 37 yards on nine carries.
 Grimes was limited in Houston's second game against the San Francisco 49ers, carrying the ball twice for 22 yards.

 Grimes again saw limited action the following week against the New Orleans Saints, recording four carries for 22 yards with the starters playing most of the game.
 In the Texans' last preseason game against the Minnesota Vikings, Grimes had 13 carries for 49 yards.
 Grimes was waived on August 31 and signed to the practice squad the following day.